spacemanspiff2007/HABApp/_doc/getting_started.rst

 The IDE can provide auto complete and static checks which will help you write error free rules and vastly speed up your developement.

-First start HABApp.
-When it is running it will automatically load and update all rules which are created in the configured ``rules`` directory.
+First start HABApp and keep it running.
+It will automatically load and update all rules which are created or changed in the configured ``rules`` directory.
 Loading and unloading of rules can be observed in the HABApp logfile.

+It is recommended to use HABApp from the console for these examples so the print output can be observed.

 First rule
 ------------------------------